Fitness centres, Wellness studios, Personal Training studios have been growing in numbers since many years especially in the urban cities.

 - An exercise program for a butcher and an accountant will not be the same due to different muscles used in their work

-- An individual with an excessive thoracic or lumbar spine will not have the same exercise program
+- A person with a thoracic or lumbar spine will not have the same exercise program

-- Someone who is very exhausted would benefit more from a walk in nature or a Yoga class than by running or going for a Body pump class.., since the sympathetic nervous system will release catabolic hormones like cortisol to combat the stress in the body.
-Thus creating more fatigue, breakdown, depressed immune system and decreased growth and repair of the body and thus making him / her more exhausted
+- Someone who is drained would benefit more from a walk in nature or a Yoga class than by running.
+The sympathetic nervous system will release cortisol to combat the stress in the body.
+Thus creating more fatigue, breakdown, depressed immune system and decreased growth and repair of the body and thus making them more tired.

 - Get a professional to assess which muscles are weak and tight in your body so you can program your exercises accordingly